Protoss78/textfit-div/README.md

 # textfit-div
 A web component that uses <a href="https://github.com/STRML/textFit">STRML/textFit</a> to fit the text size to the available space.
 When the parent is resized, the text size is adjusted accordingly.

+API Documentation and a live demo can be found at the <a href="http://protoss78.github.io/textfit-div">component page</a>.

 Example:

 ```html